Maison-de-la-Simulation/heraclespp/README.md

 ## How to build with pre-installed dependencies

 A straightforward way to build HERACLES++ is to assume that all dependencies are available in the environment.
-In this case, one can compile the Sod shock tube setup in a directory called `build` with the following commands:
+In this case, one can compile the Sod shock tube setup from the root of the project with the following commands:

 ```bash
 cmake \